tarunb12/LLVM-Compiler/README.md

 encoded as 1-bit integers, characters as 8-bit integers, and Integers as 32-bit integers.
 Floats are 32-bit floating point types, and strings are 8-bit integer pointers.
 When performing binary operations on these types (excluding string), both expressions being operated on should have the same type, or an error will be thrown, even though many of these types are stored as integers.
 Floats cannot perform certain operations, such as and, or, and xor.

+Please note that for function calls to work, the function must be defined before the function call.

 To print values, the printf function is built into this language, and is very similar to that of c.
 For example,
 `printf("%d + %d = %d", 1, 2, 1 + 2)` will produce `1 + 2 = 3` in the output file.
 Expressions are NOT automatically printed when they are evaluated, so expressions will need to go through the printf call to be shown in the output file.